Parzival: The Grail quest

 In Book IX, we learn that Parzival fights for the good but suffers from his alienation from God.
-After nearly five years of wandering and fighting, from combat he gains a new horse, owned by a Grail knight, and this horse leads him one Good Friday to Trevrizent to whom he introduces himself as a penitent sinner.
-He stays with this holy man for fourteen days and learns about the hidden meaning of life and the true meaning of the Grail, and also is informed that his mother is the sister of the Grail King.
-He makes a step towards a life of spiritual understanding.
+After nearly five years of wandering and fighting, from combat he gains a new horse, owned by a Grail knight, and this horse leads him one Good Friday to Trevrizent (his maternal uncle) to whom he introduces himself as a penitent sinner.
+He stays with this holy man for fourteen days and learns about the hidden meaning of life and the true meaning of the Grail, and also is informed that the Grail King is also his mother's brother.
+Parzival makes a step towards a life of spiritual understanding.
 Through his loneliness and through his yearning for the Grail and for Condwiramurs he puts himself outside the world of Arthur.
 He is called to another world, that of the Grail.

 Books X to XIV tell of the adventures of Parzival's friend Gawan, considered the second greatest knight after Parzival.
 Gawan wanders into and becomes trapped in the Land of Wonders: the bewitched realm of the evil magician Klingsor / Clinschor.
 There he becomes enchanted with Orgeluse, the second most beautiful woman in the world after Parzival's wife, Condwiramurs.
 In vying for the hand of Orgeluse, who is also trapped in the Land of Wonders, Gawan defeats several of the world's greatest knights.
 Gawan then defeats Klingsor's "Castle of Wonders," breaking the curse of the Land of Wonders and freeing hundreds of ladies trapped in the castle, including King Arthur's mother, Arnive.
 Through his heroic deeds, Gawan finally wins the hand of Orgeluse, and by his defeat of the Castle of Wonders he receives all the riches that Klingsor had stolen and placed in the castle, becoming one of the world's wealthiest men.

 In Book XV, Parzival fights with a knight who is the first to seem more adept than he.
 Parzival's sword breaks but, instead of slaying him, the other knight sees no honor in such a feat and both retire to the grass.
 There they learn that they share the same father.
 "I was against my own self," says Parzival to Feirefiz, his brother from afar.
 Again Cundrie appears and proclaims now that Parzival's name has appeared on the Grail, marking him as the new Grail King.

 During his journey to the Grail in Book XVI, Parzival reunites with his wife and takes Feirefiz as a companion.
 Feirefiz cannot see the Grail, but he can see the Grail maiden and promptly falls in love with her.

+Legacy

+Wolfram followed Parzival with the fragmentary romance Titurel, which was completed by Albrecht von Scharfenberg in a work known as the Jüngerer Titurel (i.e., the "younger" or newer Titurel).
+The work serves as both a sequel and a prequel to Parzival.

+Wolfram's story of Loherangrin was expanded into two full romances, Lohengrin and Lorengel.